theBergmann/metahandle/README.md

 To run it on your own server, you need to just put the two files on the public html folder.

+# documentation
+You can load the file docu.html to see the full docu.
+Or just load it online on https://www.metahandle.net/docu.html

 # dependencies

 MetaHandle requires the following libraries: